Yandex Cloud

 • How it works

-• Installing an Ingress controller
+• Installing an ingress controller

-• Updating an Ingress controller
+• Upgrading an ingress controller

 • Ingress